brucek/trolly/README.md

 *Note!* Your `package.json` will be automatically updated so make sure you have saved your changes before running this.

 To reinstall all packages, do `npm run package:reinstall`, and to remove all packages  `npm run package:purge`.

+## Pre-commit

+This boilerplate uses a[pre-commit hook](https://www.npmjs.com/package/pre-commit) to ensure that your npm test (or other specified scripts) passes before you can commit your changes.
+This all conveniently configured in your package.json.

 ## Linting